 - Tap into your children’s emotions.
 Place a concern and worry box on a table in your home and where your children can place their worries and discuss them at a family meeting once a week.

 - Relax!
-Enjoy your summer!
-It will go by fast, so enjoy every second of the precious time with your children.
+Life goes by fast, so enjoy every second of the precious time with your children.